KarrieK/NICAR16/README.md

 $ csvcut -c STATE,INCOME_AMT IRSdata.csv | csvlook

-Obviously there are more organisation in Michigan than other states.
-Let's use csvgrep to take a closer look at what's going on in Michegan
+Obviously there are more organisation in Maine than other states.
+Let's use csvgrep to take a closer look at what's going on in Maine

 $ csvcut -c STATE,INCOME_AMT IRSdata.csv | csvgrep -c STATE -m ME |csvstat | csvlook